jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 - add OpenUCLA collection ark

 Current Actions:
-Working on preparing CSVs of the items that are "completed" in DLCS and have been edited since 11/01/19.
+Prepared CSVs of the items that are "completed" in DLCS and have been edited since 11/01/19.
 The items are divided into multiple CSVs to support workflow.
 They comprise

-Data deduped, metadata cleansed, bucketeer and festerize run, done on prod and in progress on stage (needed to reload)
-- latimes_openucla_update_2021_12_02_batch1-1.csv

 Data deduped, metadata cleansed, bucketeer and festerize run, done on stage and prod
 - latimes_openucla_update_2021_12_02_batch1-2.csv

-Data deduped, metadata cleansed, bucketeer and festerize run, loaded into stage but it had errors, loaded into prod anyway (it worked)
+Data deduped, metadata cleansed, bucketeer and festerize run, done on prod and needs to be run on stage once that is fixed
+- latimes_openucla_update_2021_12_02_batch1-1.csv
 - latimes_openucla_update_2021_12_02_batch1-3.csv
 - latimes_openucla_update_2021_12_02_batch2-1.csv

-Data deduped, metadata cleansed, bucketeer and festerize run, skipped stage, done on prod
 - latimes_openucla_update_2021_12_02_batch2-2.csv
 - latimes_openucla_update_2021_12_02_batch3.csv
 - latimes_openucla_update_2021_12_02_pending_batch1.csv